SenseiRat/CrawlGuard/README.md

 CrawlGuard gives you a way to push back.
 It doesn’t block crawlers outright.
 Instead, it modifies your text in ways that are invisible or barely noticeable to humans, but disruptive to machine tokenizers.

+There are other solutions out there, but I wanted something to brush up on my programming skills as a personal project.

 ## What it does

 - Lets you manually obfuscate selected text with a right-click or shortcut